mjreno/modflow6-nc-demo/README.md

 * List based input is not aggregated into a single block of data as with ASCII based inputs but instead is considered the set of dynamic input parameters, related by index, needed for that package.
+* Parameter user tagnames are assumed to be unique to an "input package", i.e. globally unique in a dfn file.

 MODFLOW 6 NetCDF attributes
 ---------------------------